Jesfery/VoiceChannelManager/README.md

 Will also set the userLimit of an occupied channel by vote.

-Comand handling based on https://github.com/discordjs/guide/tree/master/code_samples/command-handling/dynamic-commands
+Dynamic command handling based on https://github.com/discordjs/guide/tree/master/code_samples/command-handling/dynamic-commands